mingu6/GPRCE/README.md

 TO DO:

 - Vectorise x
-- Look at verifying components in the proof empirically to structure experiments
+- Save plots in vectorised form